How to Manage Video Assets with Digital Asset Management

 - Rights/usage (cleared for all use, client-specific, expires on date)

 Search by metadata instead of navigating folders.
-"Show me approved interview footage from the Acme project" beats clicking through five levels of hierarchy.
+"Show me approved interview footage from the Acme project" beats clicking through deep folder hierarchy.

 Version Control